-The Standard Chartered Marathon Hong Kong Marathon 2019 is a signature event in Hong Kong’s sporting calendar, attracting thousands of racers from Hong Kong and all over the world.
+The Standard Chartered Marathon Hong Kong Marathon 2019 is a signature event in Hong Kong’s sporting calendar.
+Attracting thousands of racers from Hong Kong and all over the world, it has become one of the most popular marathons in Asia.

-The race has had such an overwhelming response in recent years that the organizers have had to increase the quota numbers time and time again, with an incredible enrolment of 74,000 in 2019.
+The race has had such an overwhelming response in recent years that the organizers have had to increase the quota numbers time and time again.
+There was an incredible enrolment of 74,000 in 2019, and similar numbers expected for 2020.

 There are a number of various categories, but the most popular are the full marathon which is 42km long, the half marathon at 21km, and the 10k run.